2024 Solingen arson attack

 On the night of 24–25 March 2024, an arson attack was committed on an apartment building in Solingen, North Rhine-Westphalia, Germany.
-A four-person Bulgarian Turk family, including two children, was killed and 21 others were injured.
+The four-person Zhilov family was killed and 21 others were injured.
 The perpetrator, 39-year-old Daniel Szalla, was arrested two weeks later and confessed to the crime.
 In July 2025, he was convicted of four counts of murder, 21 counts of attempted murder, as well as multiple counts of arson and assault.
 He received a life sentence.

-Because the arson was reminiscent of the 1993 Solingen arson attack and due to Szalla's history as a right-wing extremist, relatives of the victims and activist groups advocated for an investigation into potential xenophobic motives.
+Most apartment residents had an immigrant background, including the Zhilovs, who were Bulgarian Turks, leading to speculation that the attack was politically motivated.
+When Szalla was revealed to have a history as a right-wing extremist, relatives of the victims and activist groups advocated for an investigation into potential xenophobic motives.
 State authorities concluded that there was not enough evidence to label the arson a hate crime.

 Attack

 On the evening of 24 March 2024, the perpetrator drove from his home in Solingen to the four-storey residential complex on Grünewalder Straße 69 in Höhscheid district.
 Surveillance footage captured the perpetrator loitering at a nearby gas station.
 At around 2:30, he entered through the unlocked front entrance, carrying a gas canister in his backpack.
 The perpetrator emptied the container on the wooden stairwell of the ground floor before lighting the fuel and exiting the building, but stayed close by to watch the fire.
 Within five minutes, the fire spread up the building via the chimney effect and by 2:45, the fire had engulfed the entire building, leading to the first emergency calls from residents inside.
 The city fire department arrived at 2:53.
 Police had arrived earlier than the fire crew, despite the department being only a few hundred meters away from the site.